Hello and welcome.

 Above all, enjoy your piano playing.
 If you have any questions, I'd be delighted to help.

-For many people looking for piano or theory tuition, online lessons provide the perfect solution.
+Online lessons can provide the perfect solution.
 No need to travel, stay in the comfort of your own home, play on your own piano or write at your own desk and wherever you are in the world, the chances are we'll find a suitable time for us both!

-For theory lessons, I wholeheartedly recommend my son Ollie!
-A composer and music director, producer and sound engineer, he's also a great music theory tutor.
+For theory and aural lessons, I wholeheartedly recommend my son Ollie!
+A composer and music director, producer and sound engineer, he's also a great music tutor.
 Feel free to drop him a line.

 Some sort of feedback on our piano playing is going to help us progress.
 In the practice room we do this for ourselves, listening carefully and critically.
 Feedback from a third-party is pretty essential too!
 To work around our busy lives, hectic schedules and perhaps different time zones, video exchange is a great way to achieve this.
 It's perhaps particularly helpful for those considering filmed assessment and It also gives you a bespoke piano lesson to keep and re-watch as many times as you wish.